Encyclopedia of Chicago

 The Encyclopedia of Chicago is a historical reference work covering Chicago and the entire Chicago metropolitan area published by the University of Chicago Press.
 Released in October 2004, the work is the result of a ten-year collaboration between the Newberry Library and the Chicago Historical Society.
 It exists in both a hardcover print edition and an online format, known as the Electronic Encyclopedia of Chicago.
 The print edition is 1117 pages and includes 1400 entries, 2000 biographical sketches, 250 significant business enterprise descriptions, and hundreds of maps.
 Initially, the internet edition included 1766 entries, 1000 more images and sources.

 The concept was fueled by other regional encyclopedias that had met with commercial success in 1980s and 1990s.
 Eventually, the vision to create the book found initial financing from the National Endowment for the Humanities.
 The book was well received and became a bestseller during the 2004 Christmas season following its October 2004 release.
-The following May the Electronic Encyclopedia of Chicago was released.
+In May, 2005, the Electronic Encyclopedia of Chicago was released.
 Northwestern University joined the Newberry Library/Chicago Historical Society collaboration to publish the internet edition.
 The internet edition was the second of its kind for a U.S. city.

 Details

-Individual entries were compiled by historians, graduate assistants and authors.
+Individual entries were compiled by historians, graduate assistants and experts.
 Most contributors were professors.
 About 600 people contributed entries at a rate of $.10/per word.
 The contributors consulted reliable secondary sources, such as newspapers, to compile historical accounts.
 The book was edited by James R. Grossman, Ann Durkin Keating, and Janice L. Reiff.
 At the time, Grossman was the vice president for research and education at the Newberry Library and visiting professor of history at the University of Chicago.
 Keating was a professor of history at North Central College.
 Reiff was an associate professor of history at the University of California, Los Angeles.

 Unlike resource compilation efforts for the cities that inspired this encyclopedia, the work was not bounded by the city limits.
 Instead, every suburb was provided an entry, as were each of Chicago's 77 official community areas.
 Entries ranged from 50 to 4000 words long.
 Eventually, the coverage of the subject matter expanded to include Southwest Michigan and Northwest Indiana.
 Newberry Library describes the work as "one of the most significant historical projects undertaken in the last twenty years".